A Florida Native Plant Society Chapter for

 Register here to join zoom meeting

-• Saturday, November 22nd, 9 AM - noon - Field Trip - Wellen Park with Sean Patton
+• Saturday, November 21st, 9 AM - noon - Field Trip - Plant ID with Bobby Hattaway (location TBD)

 Register here

+Share the holiday joy with chapter members at Sarasota Audubon Nature Center at Celery Fields!
+This is a potluck so please bring a dish to share, your own plate, glass & utensils.
+BYOB.
 We will play a gift exchange game; if you want to participate, bring a wrapped, nature-oriented gift (up to $20 value).
-Expect a lively game of exchange and re-exchange.
+Expect a lively game of exchange and re-exchange!

-• Saturday, December 20th, 9 AM - noon - Holiday Field Trip at Myakka River State Park
+• Saturday, December 19th, 9 AM - noon - Chapter President's Holiday Walk (location TBD)

 Register here